-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 5 of 2011 (Federal Register of Legislation No. F2010L03252) determined under subsection 196B(2) of the VEA concerning sensorineural hearing loss. - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that sensorineural hearing loss and death from sensorineural hearing loss can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning sensorineural hearing loss (Reasonable Hypothesis) (No. 98 of 2019).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 6 of 2011 (Federal Register of Legislation No. F2010L03254) determined under subsection 196B(3) of the VEA concerning sensorineural hearing loss. - 3.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that sensorineural hearing loss and death from sensorineural hearing loss can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles concerning sensorineural hearing loss (Balance of Probabilities) (No. 99 of 2019).
 This Instrument will in effect replace the repealed Statement of Principles.